 “Often victims of sexual violence are simply not believed.
 These circumstances make it much more difficult for victims to seek help and recover from their experience.”

 Each case of sexual harassment and assault is a problem with our society, our culture.
 It’s a problem with our media, our entertainment, our workplaces, our churches, our universities, our K-12 schools, our military, our sports leagues–it’s a problem with us. #MeToo

 Blamed For Someone Else’s Actions: #MeToo

-It’s a problem with how we respond when brave victims come forward to expose abuse.
-You can see the problem in this Corey Feldman interview on The View.
+As shown above, we, as a society, have a problem in responding appropriately when brave victims come forward to expose abuse.
+We do not treat these unfortunate targets of violence with dignity.
+See this in the Corey Feldman interview on The View.
 When Corey Feldman speaks of the abuses he and his deceased friend, Corey Haim, endured as children, Barbara Walters levies this attack to shame him: “You’re damaging an entire industry.”

 No, Barbara, Corey Feldman didn’t damage the industry.
 He shouldn’t be the one apologizing.
 Actors who commit violent sexual crimes damage the industry.
 Actors who commit violent sexual crimes damage our communities, institutions, businesses, schools, churches, and homes.

 But–real talk–the blame doesn’t end with the sick, disturbed violent actors whose hands violate others.
 No. There’s some culpability to be shared by those, like Barbara Walters here and my friends above, the compliant, complicit “shamers.”